datacamp-content-public/courses-market-basket-analysis-in-python/slides/chapter_1_ed6d6ba631fa3bd3a1b655ab10066f37.md

 `@script`
+First, we will import our libraries.
+We will import the association rules and Apriori modules from the mlxtend library.
+Next, we will pass our encoded data frame through our Apriori algorithm to generate our frequent item set.
+Next, we will pass through our frequent itemset into our association rules function to generate a DataFrame of association rules including the metrics 'score', 'confidence', and 'lift'.
+The minimal threshold is used to decide whether a candidate rule is of interest.
 Finally, let's sort the values by the confidence metric and then print out the first five rows using the head method.
 If we want more rows we can simply pass through a larger number.

 ---
-## Here is the first five rows of our output sorted by lift!
+## Here is the first five rows of our output sorted by confidence!

 ```yaml
 type: "FullSlide"